bitnami/vulndb/README.md

 ## How the database is created

-At [config](config) folder you can find the information about the Bitnami components, specially the vendor and product names to work with their [CPE specifications](https://cpe.mitre.org/specification/).
+In the [config](config) folder you can find the information about the Bitnami components, especially the vendor and product names to work with their [CPE specifications](https://cpe.mitre.org/specification/).
 Based on this information, the [data](data) folder is updated periodically with the set of CVEs related to our components.

 ### Available fields in config files

-Most of the files under the `config/components` directory only include its component name, but there are components defining other properties like `cpeVendor`, `cpeProduct`, or `cpeSoftwareEdition`.
-In order to filter the CVEs related to each component, a sample `:cpeVendor:cpeProduct:` string is used, where `cpeVendor` and `cpeProduct` can be overriden by defining the property in its config file, being `name` the default value for both properties.
+Most of the files under the `config/components` directory only include their component name, but components are defining other properties like `cpeVendor`, `cpeProduct`, or `cpeSoftwareEdition`.
+To filter the CVEs related to each component, a sample `:cpeVendor:cpeProduct:` string is used, where `cpeVendor` and `cpeProduct` can be overridden by defining the property in its config file, being `name` the default value for both properties.

-[All keys in the CPE string](https://cpe.mitre.org/specification/) can be defined in the different config files, which will be consumed by the Bitnami processes generating the SPDX information that are available in the final images.
+[All keys in the CPE string](https://cpe.mitre.org/specification/) can be defined in the different config files, which will be consumed by the Bitnami processes generating the SPDX information that is available in the final images.
 Here is the list of the different keys available: `cpeVendor`, `cpeProduct`, `cpeVersion`, `cpeUpdate`, `cpeEdition`, `cpeLanguage`, `cpeSoftwareEdition`, `cpeTargetSoftware`, `cpeTargetHardware`, and `cpeOther`.

-Only `name` is mandatory in the JSON file, and the rest are totally optional.
-As mentioned previously, `cpeVendor` and `cpeProduct` defaults to `name` key, while the rest of properties are set to `*` by default in case it is not specified.
+Only `name` is mandatory in the JSON file, and the rest are optional.
+As mentioned previously, `cpeVendor` and `cpeProduct` defaults to the `name` key, while the rest of the properties are set to `*` by default in case it is not specified.

 Additionally, a `to-be-deprecated: <date>` value may be present in those components that will be removed in the short term.
 For further information on this, please check the [deprecation policy](#deprecation-policy) section.

 ## Deprecation policy

 From time to time, one or more assets may be deprecated.
 In that situation, we will continue generating the related CVE information for at least one month, or after the expiration date is met.
 Notice the expiration date is present in the format `yyyymmdd` (i.e. `20231231` stands for Dec.
-31st 2023).
+31st, 2023).
 The procedure of deprecation and deletion is done by:

 - Annotate components with the `to-be-deprecated: <date>` field in their config file setting the date when it will be removed.
 Add a deprecation notice in this `README.md` file as well.
 - Delete the config file and the associated `data/${name}` folder once the retention period has expired.